mhaeuser/Battery-Toolkit/README.md

 2. Open Terminal and run `brew tap mhaeuser/mhaeuser`
 3. Then run `brew install battery-toolkit`

-You may want to add the `--no-quarantine` flag onto the end of the install command to bypass GateKeeper, but beware the potential security risks of doing so.
+You may want to add the `--no-quarantine` flag onto the end of the install command to bypass Gatekeeper more conveniently, but beware the potential security risks of doing so.

 Otherwise, follow the steps mentioned below.